Welcome to Rolling in D🤦🏻♀️h!

 About the Author: Jenny Blake

-She has two podcasts with over two million downloads combined: in 2015 she launched Pivot with Jenny Blake for navigating change (in the top 1% of podcasts), and in 2021 she added Free Time with Jenny Blake to set your time free through smarter systems (top 2.5%).
+For nine years, she produced two podcasts with over two million downloads combined: in 2015 she launched Pivot with Jenny Blake for navigating change (in the top 1% of podcasts), and in 2021 she added Free Time with Jenny Blake to set your time free through smarter systems (top 2.5%).

 While at Google, her corporate alma mater, Jenny co-created a global drop-in coaching program called Career Guru that is still thriving today.
 Prior to that, she worked as the first employee at a political polling startup in Palo Alto later acquired by YouGov America.
 During her time at UCLA, she majored in political science and communications, interned at Rock the Vote, and graduated magna cum laude with Phi Beta Kappa honors.